krabf/krabf-v6/content/about.md

 I’m currently working as a Live Action Video Editor at [fewStones](https://fewstones.com/), a Singapore-based video production company.
 Previously, I helped mental health companies and practitioners such as [Integrated Psychiatry Institute](https://psychiatryinstitute.com/) and [Performance Excellence & Recovery Consulting](https://www.trainwithperc.com) with video and content.
 I have been a Notion Ambassador since November 2020 and I create [Notion templates](https://krabf.gumroad.com) on the side and I hope Notioners find them very useful.
 You can visit my [work site](https://krabf.com/works) to view some of the stuff I’ve edited and produced.

 Outside of work, I am a self-proclaimed serial hobbyist.
 Recently, I've taken a great interest in brewing coffee at home.
 I put a lot of time and effort into writing coffee reviews, and I'm working on transferring those to this blog, so please be patient.
 I love photography as well, and I try to publish my photos online, though I am generally shy about doing this.
-On any given day, I watch one or two movies.
+On any given day, I watch a film or two.

 I am fascinated by technology, especially ethical and useful technologies.
 The World Wide Web has always fascinated me.
 I enjoy tinkering with the Internet.
 And I spend most of my time these days thinking about the web—how it works, how it’s changing, and how we can make it a better place.
 I feel as though I grew up on the Internet, and that it has taught me a lot of what I know.
 Technology has often found ways to pull me into new hobbies like making websites.
 I’ve made lots of websites that I forgot most of them.

 If you're interested in knowing, here's what I'm up to right [now](/now)